 I had tried Mageia before (version 3, I think) but it didn’t quite work well.
-This year, I tried Mageia 4 after reading some glowing technical reports about it.
-I downloaded the full iso file (4.5GB taking 7 hours - see later about large downloads) and installed Mageia 4 on the Dell 4700 PC and I was very impressed.
+I tried Mageia 4 after reading some glowing technical reports about it.
+I downloaded the full iso file (4.5GB taking 7 hours - see later about large downloads) and installed Mageia 4.
+I was very impressed.
 It is slightly different (much better) to other OSs but I soon got used to it and now find my way around it easily.
 The Mageia website is full of useful information on how to get things working as you want them.
 I have installed all the applications that I need: VLC media player for audio-to-text transcriptions and listening to music and videos; Audacity for sound editing; Audacious music player because I have always liked the XMMS GUI; Clementine for converting MP3s to OGG or FLAC; Scribus for Desk-Top Publishing; Calibre for my ebooks.

 So after all my explorations of GNU-Linux I think I have found an OS which suits me perfectly.
 I am focusing on Mageia because it is sensible to get to know one really good operating system well.
 Most people who use it rate it highly - and so do I. It has everything that a user could want including a large repository of applications.

-This was released at the end of june 2015 so I tried it using the same overnight download method.
+Mageia 5 was released at the end of june 2015 so I tried it using the same overnight download method.
 Of course, I was somewhat apprehensive as some OSs have a habit of getting slightly worse.
-If anything, Mageia 5 is better even than 4.
-I was expecting a lot of problems upgrading from version 4 to version 5 so I tried it on both HDDs on the Dell with no problems whatsoever.
-I upgraded the lenovo and my partner’s small Acer netbook again with no problems.
+Mageia 5 is better than 4.
+I was expecting a lot of problems upgrading from version 4 to version 5 so I tried it live with no problems whatsoever.
+I upgraded my laptop and my partner’s netbook, again with no problems.
 I used dd (data dump) to get the iso onto a Flash Storage Device (pen drive) and everything works perfectly.
-Feeling encouraged I installed Mageia 5 LXDE on the little Asus and that works perfectly and is fast again too.
-I was ‘gobsmacked’ (speech-less, astounded) as they say in Yorkshire.

-I recommend Mageia 5 to anyone who wants a first-class, European (French) operating system - especially as the wiki, manuals and webpages are written in excellent, unambiguous language, leaving no doubt about how to do things properly - and this is quite rare today.
+Presently I have Mageia version 7.1 and I use the hyperfast, lightweight XFCE desktop.
+I recommend Mageia to anyone who wants a first-class, European (French) operating system - especially as the wiki, manuals and webpages are written in excellent, unambiguous language, leaving no doubt about how to do things properly - and this is quite rare today.

 Are you enlightened yet?
 You will be.
 C'est formidable!